Multi-Modal Hypergraph Diffusion Network with Dual Prior for Alzheimer Classification: Conclusion

 \subsubsection{Acknowledgements}

-AIAR gratefully acknowledges support from CMIH and CCIMI, University of Cambridge.
-CR acknowledges support from the CCIMI and the EPSRC grant Nr.
-EP/W524141/1 reference 2602161.
-ZK acknowledges support from the BBSRC (H012508 and BB/P021255/1), Alan Turing Institute (TU/B/000095), Wellcome Trust (205067/Z/16/Z, 221633/Z/20/Z) and Royal Society (INF/R2/202107).
-CBS acknowledges support from the Philip Leverhulme Prize, the Royal Society Wolfson Fellowship, the EPSRC advanced career fellowship EP/V029428/1, EPSRC grants EP/T003553/1, EP/N014588/1, the Wellcome Trust 215733/Z/19/Z and 221633/Z/20/Z, Horizon 2020 under the Marie Skodowska-Curie No. 777826 NoMADS, the CCIMI and the Alan Turing Institute.
+AIAR acknowledges support from CMIH and CCIMI, University of Cambridge.
+CR acknowledges support from the CCIMI and the EPSRC grant EP/W524141/1 ref.
+2602161.
+ZK acknowledges support from the BBSRC (H012508, BB/P021255/1), Wellcome Trust (205067/Z/16/Z, 221633/Z/20/Z) and Royal Society (INF/R2/202107).
+CBS acknowledges the Philip Leverhulme Prize, the EPSRC fellowship EP/V029428/1, EPSRC grants EP/T003553/1, EP/N014588/1, Wellcome Trust 215733/Z/19/Z and 221633/Z/20/Z, Horizon 2020 No. 777826 NoMADS and the CCIMI.